hackpres/hackMyREADME/READMETest.md

     ```

     ### Usage
-    Install and run this repo directly from your command line! simply type node index.js in the code directory and answer the question prompts!
+    Install and run this repo directly from your command line! simply type "node index.js" in the code directory to run the file in node, then answer the question prompts!

     ### License